-Knee and hip replacement should be one of the most successful and rewarding medical experiences you could have.
-Our specialized program is fully integrated from start to finish to deliver personalized care.
-From the time you consider joint replacement as an option, our program guides you through the preparation process before surgery, your surgery, and hospital experience, and through your post-discharge care.
-Our program is designed for your safety and satisfaction with the best possible outcome.
+Knee and hip replacement should be one of the most successful and rewarding medical experiences you can have.
+In our specialized program, patient satisfaction is our top priority.
+From the moment you consider joint replacement, we guide you through every step of the journey - from thorough preparation before surgery to your hospital experience and personalized post-discharge care.
+Patients consistently recognize our dedication to seamless teamwork, comprehensive pre-surgical preparation, and delivering care that inspires confidence and comfort.
+Our program is thoughtfully designed to ensure your safety, satisfaction, and the best possible outcome.

 Kent Hospital